Goal Projection and Advice Methodology

 - In some cases we do not have data for a specific investment, usually because the holding is a non-publicly-listed vehicle, such as a private 401(k) plan.
 In those cases, we use proxy tickers to determine the appropriate asset class exposures.

-- Proxy tickers are provided by Quovo, our third-party data provider for synced external accounts.
-Quovo uses a proprietary process to identify similar public securities to the unknown ticker using structural information (including security type and fund name) and to qualify the confidence level of the similarity.
-Betterment uses Quovo’s proxy tickers only for securities that pass a threshold confidence level of similarity.
-Quovo’s methodology may change over time, and Betterment will continuously evaluate any such changes.
+- Proxy tickers are provided by Plaid, our third-party data provider for connected accounts.
+Plaid uses a proprietary process to identify similar public securities to the unknown ticker using structural information (including security type and fund name) and to qualify the confidence level of the similarity.
+Betterment uses Plaid’s proxy tickers only for securities that pass a threshold confidence level of similarity.
+Plaid’s methodology may change over time, and Betterment will continuously evaluate any such changes.

 Savings Advice Methodology and Assumptions